Looking for an international shipping company? The companies listed below are the 20 largest international shipping companies in the world.

 The biggest companies are based on data from Alphaliner, which keeps track of the capacity of world container ship fleets based on twenty-foot equivalent units (TEUs).
 Basically, this is how many twenty-foot shipping containers a company can carry at any given moment.

 A.P.
 Moller–Maersk Group’s largest operating unit is Maersk Line, the world’s largest overseas cargo and freight carrier.
-They have 324 offices in 115 countries worldwide and operate 590 container ships.
+They have over 900 subsidiaries and offices in 130 countries worldwide, and operate 711 container ships.

 3. CMA CGM Group